My First Time Networking As a New Entrepreneur and What I Learned.

 As a corporate consultant, I had an identity as a kick-butt Project Manager for a consulting company.
-I knew what I did every single day, and I felt darn good about it.
-Now, I was venturing into new territory.
+I knew the ins and outs of my daily tasks, and I felt confident in my abilities.
+However, I had now embarked on an entirely new journey.

-I had just (fearfully) resigned from that corporate job that had been paying my comfortable, six-figure salary in pursuit to live my new-found purpose and fly solo on my own.
+I had just (fearfully) resigned from that corporate job that had been paying my comfortable, six-figure salary in pursuit of living my new-found purpose and flying solo on my own.

 So, after doing some research, I found a local women’s networking group and showed up precisely at the start time (because the early bird gets the worm, right?).